Piedmont, California: Arts and culture

 Piedmont has a City Hall, a Community Hall, a Veterans' Memorial Building, a Recreation Center, Aquatics Center, and Center for the Arts.
 Public parks include Piedmont Park, Dracena Park, Dearing Park, Crocker Park, Hampton Park, Linda Ave Tot Lot and Dog Run, Kennelly Skate Park, and Blair Park.
 Playfields include Coaches Playfield, Linda Playfield, and Piedmont Sports Field (at Hampton Park).

 Regular town events include the July 4 Parade, Movies in the Park, Harvest Festival, Haunted House, Thanksgiving Turkey Trot, and Christmas Tree Lighting.
 Piedmont High School's annual Bird Calling Contest was previously featured on The Tonight Show Starring Johnny Carson and the Late Show with David Letterman.

 Active charities and community groups include the Piedmont Education Foundation, the Piedmont Historical Society, the Piedmont Center for the Arts, the Piedmont Beautification Foundation, the Daughters of the American Revolution (Piedmont Chapter), the Piedmont League of Women Voters, Dress Best for Less, the Piedmont Highlanders Drums & Pipes, the Piedmont Civic Association, the Piedmont Community Church, the Piedmont East Bay Children's Choir, the Piedmont-Montclair Rotary Club, Piedmont Scouting, the Piedmont Baseball Foundation, the Piedmont Basketball Foundation, the Piedmont Soccer Club and the Piedmont Makers.
 The Children's Support League holds annual Heart of the Home tours of Oakland and Piedmont homes.

 Politics

 According to the California Secretary of State, as of February 10, 2019, Piedmont has 8,535 registered voters.
 Of those, 5,082 (59.5%) are registered Democrats, 1,173 (13.7%) are registered Republicans, and 2,022 (23.7%) have declined to state a political party.

 From its incorporation until 1992, Piedmont was a Republican stronghold in presidential elections.
+Since 1992, when Bill Clinton became the first Democrat to win Piedmont, it has trended Democratic.